My ultimate Nürburgring experience

 My ultimate experience

 The location is really quite stunning.
 Especially in autumn when the leaves are in their most colourful season.
-When I arrived in Nürburg Sunday afternoon, the track was closed due to a thick fog.
+When I arrived at the Nürburgring Sunday afternoon, the track was closed due to a thick fog.
 Such bad luck.
-It was obvious there were others who were disappointed as well, as the queue to wait for to go on the track was quite long.
-Many of the sports enthusiasts here come from all over Europe, so all they could do is wait.
-I didn’t mind.
-It gave me a chance to look at all the cars close up.
+It was obvious there were others who were disappointed as well, as the queue to wait to drive on the track was quite long.

 Around 4pm the track finally opened and we went straight onto it.
 Clearly my friend couldn‘t wait for his drive.
 He has a BMW M3 sports version with many extra additions to make it faster.
-It is a beautiful car however, sitting in the back and racing around Nürburgring is not so much fun.
+It is a beautiful car.
+However, sitting in the back and racing around Nürburgring is not so much fun.
 Have you done that?
-After 2 laps I felt a little bit sick in my stomach, and so I got out.
-My friend enjoyed a few more laps by himself.
-Of course!

 Second day

 The next day was much better in terms of weather.
 I woke up to a cold, but sunny day.
-As it was Monday the race track was closed for public drivers.
+As it was Monday, the race track was closed for public drivers.
 And so today, it was all about the serious sports enthusiasts and the serious cars.
 There were certainly a few of them.
 It seemed super busy.
 So many cars, one more stunning than the other.
-The Nürburgring is definitely a mens world though, that much is obvious.
-Either way, I loved watching them all going crazy on the Nürburgring.

 Related Posts